Skip to content

 If you haven’t tried PDQ Connect yet, take it for a spin with a free trial and see how easy device management can be.
 Since Connect is an agent-based solution, it can manage both on-prem and remote devices with ease.

-How to automate PowerShell updates with PDQ Deploy & Inventory
+How do you automate PowerShell updates with PDQ Deploy & Inventory?

-If you don’t need to manage remote devices, PDQ Deploy & Inventory makes automating PowerShell updates super easy.
+PDQ Deploy & Inventory can automate PowerShell updates on on-prem Windows devices using Auto Download packages and scheduled deployments.
 Because Inventory includes tons of prebuilt dynamic collections (including PowerShell collections), we don’t have to worry about creating those ourselves.

 Here’s how to update PowerShell with PDQ Deploy & Inventory.